Bilay G. Tunkara

-Bilay G. Tunkara (also known as Billay or Billy) is a Gambian politician who has served in the National Assembly representing Kantora since 2017.
-He has served as Majority leader since 2022.
-He has led Gambian participation in ECOWAS, being elected deputy speaker.
-His 2025 request for an inquiry into former president Yahya Jammeh's assets garnered controversy, as it was seen as a "coverup" and "too vague".
+Bilay G. Tunkara is a Gambian politician and member of the National Assembly representing Kantora since 2017.
+He has served as Majority Leader of the National Assembly since 2022.

+Tunkara has led Gambian participation in ECOWAS, being elected deputy speaker.
+In 2025, his request for an inquiry into former president Yahya Jammeh's assets garnered controversy, as critics dubbed it as a "coverup" and "too vague".